Best Visual Internal Urethrotomy (VIU) Procedure Hospital

 - Doctor's Experience: Highly skilled urologists may have higher fees.

-- Your Condition: Severity and complexity of your stricture affect how long and complicated the surgery will be.
+- Your Condition: The severity and complexity of your stricture determine how long and complicated the surgery will be.

 - Additional Charges: These include anesthesia, operating room fees, post-surgery care, medications, and follow-up visits.